fernandamarr/FireStorm/README.md

 # FireStorm 🔥

-A platformer video game where you guide Mia, the sole survivor of FireStorm, to the safety of a neighboring village.
+A platformer game where you guide Mia, the sole survivor of FireStorm, to the safety of a neighboring village.

 ## Demo